-Are you, just like us, convinced of the quality of Kaspersky, and do you want to take out a subscription right away?
-Click on the button below to go directly to the website.
+Would you like to take out a Kaspersky subscription?
+Click on the button below to go directly to the Kaspersky website.

 Do you have a question you want a quick answer to?
 Check the FAQs below and your problem may be solved immediately.

 The prices currently listed on Kaspersky’s website are:

 - Kaspersky Anti-Virus for $11.99 per year (one device)

 - Kaspersky Internet Security for $17.99 per year (one device)